TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models: LLM Evaluation and Model Selection

 We noted that Llama-3.1-8B-Instruct and its Tulu variant generated the highest share of \emph{B (4–7 years)} stories, aligning with our target audience for moral and linguistic simplicity \citep{eldan_tinystories_2023}.

 \paragraph{Model Selection Criterion} To integrate both LLM‐based and corpus‐level metrics into a single ranking, we define a composite score \(W_m\) for each model \(m\) over seven axes: Grammar, Creativity, Moral Clarity, Adherence, Self‐BLEU, Distinct-1, and Flesch Reading Ease.
 We assign the greatest weight to Adherence, then Moral Clarity, and distribute the remaining weight equally among the other five metrics.
+Adherence receives the largest weight because prompt conformance is the primary quality gate in template-driven generation: a fable that ignores the scaffold is unusable regardless of its literary merit.
 Specifically, let

 We first normalize each raw score \(S_{m,k}\) to \(\tilde S_{m,k}\in[0,1]\) by

 inverting the normalization for Self‐BLEU so that lower is better.
 Then